 But then, self-doubt struck me: was I veering too close to a martini?

 No, no, never question your creative urges.
 Can we emphasize the indentation aspect in 3D?

 This version definitely evokes the indentation techniques (Berkovich geometry, Vickers hardness) widely used to characterize material strength and toughness:

 But the composition seems to be getting weaker, not stronger.
 Let’s compose the side view to show both indentation and a stylized force arrow:

 Now, is anyone getting flashbacks to the male symbol?
 (At the time, my office was three or four women and me.
 Now my office only occasionally contains only one woman, who is married to me.)

 As an alternative, a circle termination resembles the ligand-receptor icon, and extending one of the line segments emphasizes the two Vs to reference my PI at the time:

 My PI also suggested adding a spring (is it a coincidence that this modification added another two Vs?)
-And lawn green looked great for the first t-shirt we put it on (here shown on my finest UROP, Martha Gross, who went on to work for Dave Bradwell and is—as of 2019—finishing her PhD in materials science and engineering at the University of Texas at Austin):
+And lawn green looked great for the first t-shirt we put it on (here shown on my finest UROP, Martha Gross, who went on to work for Dave Bradwell and subsequently received her PhD in materials science and engineering at the University of Texas at Austin):